flyteorg/flyte/rsts/concepts/nodes.rst

 =====

 A node represents a unit of execution or work within a workflow.
-Ordinarily, a node encapsulates an instance of a :ref:`task <divedeep-tasks>`, but it can also contain an entire subworkflow or trigger a child workflow.
+Ordinarily, a node encapsulates an instance of a :ref:`task <divedeep-tasks>`, but it can also contain an entire subworkflow or trigger an external workflow.
 Nodes can have inputs and outputs, which are used to coordinate task inputs and outputs.
 Moreover, node outputs can be used as inputs to other nodes within a workflow.